sanchitdilipjain/cloudwatch-metrics/docs/index.md

       - <a href="https://observability.workshop.aws/en/emf.html">Embedded Metric Format</a>

-  - In this example we will uses the AWS CLI to embed a metric called throttlecount under the dimension ServerName,ServerType to the observability namespace
+  - In this example, we will use the AWS CLI to embed a metric called throttlecount under the dimension ServerName, ServerType to the observability namespace

-       1. Run the below command in the on CloudShell or on your own terminal
+       1. Run the below command on CloudShell or on your own terminal

               aws cloudwatch put-metric-data --metric-name throttlecount --namespace observability --unit Count --value 156 --dimensions ServerName=DemoServer, ServerType=A1